Ancient American civilisations: the North

 What is the course about?

-The course covers pre-conquest Native North American societies whose mythology fuelled the Spanish conquest of North America.
+This online course covers pre-conquest Native North American societies whose mythology fuelled the Spanish conquest of North America.
 It is about Native American urban environments, indigenous North American achievements, trade and contacts with Mesoamerica, and cultural differences across the continent.

 What will we cover?